 Let’s take a break and grab some dinner.
 Central Flats & Taps has flatbread pizzas and extensive selection of beer on tap (ok we lied about taking a break, there’s so much good beer here we can’t help ourselves).
 Park in the back, sit outside, and relax.
+Or if you stayed at Ebony & Ivory, Hard Knox Pizza is next door.
 Another excellent pizza option is Pizzeria Nora – what can we say, we like pizza and beer around here!
 If you want a mix of drink options and sandwiches and pub snacks in the same place, that place is The Corner Lounge (hint: next door to Magpies Bakery).

 Sugar Queen Food Truck

 We’d be remiss if we didn’t mention dessert.
 We already know you didn’t save any of those croissants from Wild Love, so try some other delicacies – like cupcakes – from Magpies Bakery.
 This spot is known for their incredible buttercream frosting.
 With a motto like “all butter all the time”, you know what you’re getting into.
 For those that would rather go the ice cream route, The Original Freezo is swirling up your childhood memories at their Happy Holler icon (don’t forget to bring cash and come before 5pm!).
 For more evening treats, head back to Central Filling Station and see what dessert trucks might be there; hopefully you’ll find something like Your Sugar Therapy, The Donut Theory, or Sugar Queen.